-The National Church has now become nationalized and is taking care of its own needs.
-It has matured and is basically self-supportive.
+The national church has now become nationalized and is taking care of its own needs.
+It has matured and is self-supporting.
 Through evangelism it is reproducing itself and has trained national leaders who are governing its own affairs.
-If the missionary is still there, he is usually involved with the Bible School and training program.
-The National Church is growing and reaching into new regions but only within the borders of its own nation.
+If the missionary is still there, he is usually involved with the Bible school and training program.
+The national church is growing and reaching into new regions but only within the borders of its own nation.

-This is an admirable accomplishment that is praiseworthy.
-Many National Churches after years of existence never reach this state.
+This admirable accomplishment is praiseworthy.
+Many national churches after years of existence never reach this state.
 However, at this point there is a need to take this church to the next level of development being the "full circle" of missions work.